f5devcentral/f5-agility-labs-iam/docs/class4/module1/lab01.rst

     |image026|

-Task 6 - Ensure objects were removed via GUI
+Task 8 - Ensure objects were removed via GUI
 -----------------------------------------------

 #.
-Open a browser and navigate to https://bigip1.f5lab.local
+Return to the jumpbox's browser and navigate to https://bigip1.f5lab.local

 #.
 Login to the BIG-IP GUI with the following credentials:

     - Username: **admin**
     - Password: **admin**

 #.
 Navigate to System >> Certificate Management >> Traffic Certificate Management >> SSL Certificate List.
-Click on SSL Certificate List and not the + plus symbol.
+Click on **SSL Certificate List** and not the + (plus symbol).

     |image016|